 In order to graduate with the Honors College diploma and medallion, a student must:

-and colleges.
-Of the 33 hours required, six semester hours of Honors Readings Conference
+by various departments and colleges.
+Of the 33 Honors credit hours required, 6 credit

-(HON 1010 and HON 1020) must be completed by all Honors College students.
-Depending
+I and II), which must be completed by all Honors College students.
+Depending upon

-upon the student’s college and major, the remaining Honors hours may include:
+the student’s college and major, the remaining Honors hours will include some combination

 a.
-HON 2020 (Multicultural Literatures: The North American Experience) or HON 2030 (Multicultural Literatures: The Non-European World) - many colleges require you to take at least one.
+HON 2020 (Multicultural Literatures: The North American Experience) and/or HON 2030 (Multicultural Literatures: The Non-European World) - many colleges require you to take at least one.

 b.
 One or more of the Honors upper-division interdisciplinary seminars offered through the Honors College (HON 4950 and 4960)- many colleges require you to take at least one.

 d.
 Honors courses offered in the student’s major as a standalone or hybrid section.

 e.
-Non-Honors courses contracted with the course instructor for Honors credit (using an Honors Learning Contract).
+Non-Honors courses contracted with the course instructor by the student for Honors credit (using an Honors Learning Contract).

-To remain in good standing in the Jesup Scott Honors College, Honors student must maintain the overall GPA established by the college of their major and make satisfactory progress toward fulfillment of the requirements for a degree with Honors.
+To remain in good standing in the Jesup Scott Honors College, Honors students must maintain the overall GPA established by the college of their major and make satisfactory progress toward fulfillment of the requirements for a degree featuring Honors notation.